gajanangitte/ARM_Template_for_Logging_Function_Deployment/README.md

 # Deploy a Azure Function for Flow Logs version 3, using an ARM template

-The master branch contains a generic version of the deployment template, tailored for a fictional version of a function .
-The Deploy to Azure button below works, but there's no function to be deployed with current settings.
+This repository acts as a deployment template for a newer variant of Flow Logs.

 See other branches for more specific, working examples.